ox-vgg/vgg_face_search/README.md

 The two major dependencies are the face-detector and [Caffe](https://github.com/BVLC/caffe), in the case of ingesting videos [ffmpeg](https://www.ffmpeg.org/) is also a major dependency.
 They must be installed in the `dependencies` folder.
 See the `LICENSE.md` file for links to the license of these dependencies.

 The [Caffe](https://github.com/BVLC/caffe) model used for feature-extraction must be located in the `models` folder.
 For the Windows operating system, a `Resnet-50-256D` model is used.
 For macOS and Linux, a more accurate version is used: `SE-Resnet-50-256D`.
-Both models can download from the [GitHub repository of VGGFace2](https://github.com/ox-vgg/vgg_face2).
+Both models can be downloaded from the [GitHub repository of VGGFace2](https://github.com/ox-vgg/vgg_face2).
 See the `LICENSE.md` file for links to the license of this model.

 Supported platforms
 -------------------